hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 To use these keys, add them to *yt-dlp.ini* without the “#” and set their values there (You should not edit *yt-dlp_default.ini* directly).

 You can reorder sections in *yt-dlp.ini* as you like.
-For example, move the frequently used \[MAINTENANCE] section near the top by cutting and pasting.
+For example, move the frequently used the [MAINTENANCE] section near the top by cutting and pasting.
 However, the order of keys within each section cannot be changed.

 ### Updating yt-dlp.exe